started playing folk music in the 60's while at Notre Dame College in

 (Shari & Rick)

-MOCK - has a B.A. from Gonzaga U majoring in Philosophy and English
+MOCK - B.A. from Gonzaga U majoring in Philosophy and English

 also for the JTP video "Canadian Memories' by Taki Sekiguchi.